lrgresearch/2022/docs/research/next-in-lrg.md

 nav_order: 5
 ---
 # Next in LRG
-Science and scientists should develop themselves in accordance with the spirit of the time.
+Science and scientists should develop themselves by the spirit of the time.
 Adhering to this value, we constantly ask what we can do on top of our expertise.
 "Next in LRG" acts as a kind of blog for us where we write down our decisions that may affect our next few years.

+## Embracing New Tools and Expanding Our Horizons
+*Oct 22, 2025.
+S. B. Lisesivdin*

+As we enter 2025, the LRG group at Gazi University continues its journey of scientific discovery.
+This year promises to be transformative as we shift towards innovative tools, explore intriguing materials, and advance our ongoing projects with renewed focus and energy.

+**1. Transition to TRUBA Cluster for Computational Studies:**
+One of the most significant changes for 2025 will be in our Density Functional Theory (DFT) studies.
+In 2024, we decommissioned many of our computers due to their age.
+After years of relying on our local machines for GPAW calculations (and ATK in the past), we are now migrating to the TRUBA cluster to run our Quantum ESPRESSO (QE) simulations.
+This powerful resource will enhance our ability to conduct large-scale simulations with many atoms.
+However, our commitment to GPAW remains strong.
+We will continue to support and develop our in-house *gpaw-tools* software, ensuring it remains an essential part of our computational toolkit.

+**2. Experimental Focus: Ca-Doped Silicon for Single Photon Emitters:**
+On the experimental front, our attention will turn to investigating Ca-doped Silicon.
+The fascinating properties of Calcium, particularly its long T2 relaxation times, offer the potential to introduce defects that may enable silicon-based single photon emission.
+If successful, this study could open up new possibilities in quantum technologies, with applications ranging from quantum communication to cryptography.
+If not, it will provide an important amount of information to the literature about the doping properties of Calcium in Silicon.

+**3. Continuing to Build on Our Expertise:**
+LRG remains committed to leveraging the collective expertise we've cultivated over the years.
+We will continue to study low-dimensional materials, including nanoribbons, GaN-based materials, and carbon allotropes, while integrating new 2D materials into our research scope.
+Exploring defects, impurities, and structural nuances in these materials will be central to our thesis/dissertation work.

+As always, LRG works on adapting to new scientific tools and opportunities, driven by the spirit of innovation.
+We look forward to sharing our progress and insights with the scientific community.

 ## Consolidating Our Scientific Efforts

 *Dec 08, 2023.
 S. B. Lisesivdin*

 As we enter the promising year 2024, Gazi University Low-Dimensional Materials and Systems Laboratory stands at the intersection of thinking and expectation.
-This year, our focus will be on harmonizing knowledge and innovation by bringing together the different topics of our scientific pursuits.
+This year, we will focus on harmonizing knowledge and innovation by bringing together the different topics of our scientific pursuits.
 In this sense, this year will be a year of consolidation.

 **1. Consolidation of Research Topics:**
-In the spirit of growth and evolution, we are organizing our focus to delve deeper into critical areas of interest, building on the foundations laid in previous years to consolidate our research topics.
-The CuOXMist project remains a cornerstone, and we aim to build on our research into thin oxide films and doped oxide films in 2024.
+In the spirit of growth and evolution, we are organizing our focus to delve deeper into critical areas of interest, consolidating our research topics by building on the foundations laid in previous years.
+The CuOXMist project remains a cornerstone, and we aim to build on our research into thin and doped oxide films in 2024.
 By combining our efforts, we hope to gain a more comprehensive understanding of the complexities of these material systems.

 **2. Consolidation of Equipment and Software:**
 A research group is only as strong as its tools; recognizing this, we are dedicating 2024 to consolidating our equipment and software.
 Our journey with GPAW and gpaw-tools has been transformative, and we are now ready to maximize the potential of these tools.
 We will have a similar consolidation effort in our experimental equipment.